cloud-native-toolkit/ansible-aws-infra-openshift/README.md

 ![Architecture Overview](./static/FS-Cloud-on-AWS.png)

-Further details of the Management and Workload VPCs are per the following architecture overview:
+Further details of the Management and Workload VPCs are per the following architecture overview and in the ROSA details [here](./ROSA-cluster.md#Multiple_AZ_cluster_configuration):

 ![ROSA Multi AZ Overview](./static/multi-az-rosa.png)